 How do I complete an MPN and entrance counseling?

 You must complete entrance counseling and a master promissory note before you can receive loan funds.
 For website assistance, follow these instructions.
-If you are a first-time borrower, please sign up to attend an in-person counseling session at an ACC campus.
+If you are a first-time borrower, please sign up to attend a Loan Information Workshop at an ACC campus.
 Allow up to three business days for ACC to record your completion of the MPN and entrance counseling.

 Can I accept a loan after denying it?